These snowman-shaped Vegan Meringue Cookies will be a hit at your next wintertime gathering. They are sweet, crisp, airy and completely adorable!

 Line a large baking sheet with parchment paper (use dots of meringue in corners, to keep paper down)

 Cut tip off decorating bag (or ziploc) & fit with decorating tip (for both bags).
-Using a spoon transfer the white meringue to a pastry bag fitted with the #12 tip (you might need to fill twice).
+Using a spoon, transfer the white meringue to a pastry bag fitted with the #12 tip (you might need to fill twice).
 Leave about 1/3 cup meringue for orange noses.
 Gently twist the top to close & keep shut with a clip, band or use hand to keep closed while piping.

 Start piping the snowman head on parchment-lined baking sheet.
 Squeeze from the top and create a quarter-size head shape.
 Don't touch tip to paper, hover it over it a little bit about 1/4 inch.
-Stop squeezing before lifting up to avoid a long peak.
+Stop squeezing before lifting up to avoid a long peak from forming.
 Continue to the mid-body, making the circle a bit larger than the head, and so on for the bottom half of the body.
 The three circles should be connected.
 Continue until white meringue is used up.
 Leave about 2 inches in between each cookie.
 If little peaks form, slightly dampen your finger & lightly press them down.
 The cookies will smooth out more as they cook.

 Put 1-2 drops of food coloring into the remaining white meringue and combine.
 Be careful not to use too much or it could make the meringue runny.
 Fill your pastry bag and begin piping the noses.
 I made a tiny circular motion as I worked up.